History of AFC Ajax: Professional football and the road to the top

 In 1955, professional football was finally permitted in the Netherlands.
 Ajax was still far from the international top, as was demonstrated in the European Cup match against Vasas SC, where they were beaten by the Hungarians 4–0 in the Népstadion.
 Similar European failures followed in 1960, with Ajax being knocked out by the Norwegian amateurs of Fredrikstad FK and in the Cup Winners' Cup in 1961 by Újpest of Ferenc Bene.

 Ajax achieved some success on the domestic level, earning the first Eredivisie-championship in 1957 and again in 1960, the 1960 title decided by a playoff after equalling in points with arch-rivals Feyenoord.
 Ajax cruised to a 5–1 victory with a hat trick by striker Wim Bleijenberg.

 Johan Cruyff played at Ajax between 1959–73 and 1981–83, winning 3 European Cups; his #14 is the only squad number Ajax has ever retired.
-Cruyff came back to manage the club from 1985–88.
+Cruyff came back to manage the club from 1985 to 1988.

 Bleijenberg was not the top scorer, however.
 Henk Groot – the younger brother of Cees Groot, who had scored 100 goals for Ajax in his five-year stay – arrived in 1959 from Stormvogels and scored 38 goals in 1959–60 and 41 in 1960–61.
 He was a vital part of Ajax in the early 1960s, replacing star striker Piet van der Kuil, who had left for PSV in 1960.
 Alongside the man who would later become Mister Ajax, Sjaak Swart, Co Prins, Ton Pronk, Bennie Muller and a young Piet Keizer, Ajax added the National Cup in 1961 and the Intertoto Cup 1962 to their trophy cabinet.

 After missing out on the championship after a 5–2 defeat against PSV in 1963, Ajax entered a period of decline in the national league.
 Henk Groot left to Feyenoord that summer, and in 1964–65, they were near relegation.
 Things improved after former player Rinus Michels replaced Vic Buckingham as the head manager.
 Ajax managed to secure a midtable spot under Michels; however, Buckingham's second tenure saw the introduction of Johan Cruyff during a 3–1 loss at GVAV.